Founder note · Updated 2 June 2026

 Structure for reuse Use answer units, visible sources, and a “what to cite” block so the page can be reused without guessing.5

-Keep discovery synced Add the page to /writing, update sitemap.xml, and add it to feed.xml so crawlers and AI systems find it.2
+Keep discovery synced Add crawlable links from /writing, update sitemap.xml, and add the page to feed.xml / llms.txt so crawlers and AI systems find it.29

 Prove it weekly Use a prompt set + citation log + review rhythm so publishing is measured, not hoped-for.2